Michael Dale, age 58 of Clinton

 Very much loved nieces and nephews

-His family will have a celebration of life service in Montgomery, AL for his family in Alabama and one in Clinton, TN for his family and friends here.
+His family will have a celebration of life service in Montgomery, AL for his family in Alabama and one in Clinton, TN on Saturday, November 25, 2017 from 2-4PM at Holley-Gamble Funeral Home in Clinton for his family and friends here.
 Holley Gamble Funeral Home in Clinton is in charge of all arrangements. holleygamble.com